What's Coming to Netflix in April 2021 - What's on Netflix

-Welcome to an early look at what’s headed your way on Netflix in the United States throughout the month of April 2021.
-This preview will be updated with all the new releases set to hit throughout the month as and when we learn of them.
+Welcome to your comprehensive look at what’s headed your way on Netflix in the United States throughout the month of April 2021.
+This preview will be updated with all the new releases set to hit Netflix throughout the month.

 Want to see just the Netflix Originals coming in April?
 We’ve got a dedicated preview of the Originals on the way here and also keep an eye on the removals for April 2021 too.